SylphAI-Inc/AdalFlow/docs/source/contributor/contribution.rst

    |   ├── use_cases/
    |   ├── benchmarks/
    ├── .env_example
-   ├── .gitattributes
    ├── .gitignore
    ├── .pre-commit-config.yaml
-   ├── CNAME
    ├── LICENSE.md
    ├── README.md
-   ├── SETUP.md
    ├── poetry.lock
    ├── pyproject.toml

-The `/adalflow` directory contains the source code for the `AdalFlow` library, it has its soource code and tests, along with its own `pyproject.toml` file.
+1. The ``/adalflow`` directory contains the source code for the `AdalFlow` library,including its implementation, tests, and a dedicated `pyproject.toml` file.
-The `docs` directory contains the documentation for the `AdalFlow` library, it has its own `pyproject.toml` file too.
+2. The ``/docs`` directory houses the documentation for the `AdalFlow` library and also includes its own `pyproject.toml` file.
    We use `reStructuredText` for the documentation.
-Please refer to `Documentation Contribution Guidelines <./contribute_to_document.html>`_ for more details.

-Besides, we have `tutorials`, `use_cases`, and `benchmarks` directories for the tutorials, use cases, and benchmarks of the `AdalFlow` library.
+For more details, please refer to `README.md <https://github.com/SylphAI-Inc/AdalFlow/blob/main/docs/README.md>`_ under the ``./docs`` directory.
+3. Additionally, it includes the following directories:

+   - ``/tutorials``: Contains tutorials for the `AdalFlow` library, for each core feature or class.
+   - ``/use_cases``: Covers various use cases, likely end to end applications even with auto-optimization.
+   - ``/benchmarks``: Includes benchmarks to evaluate the library with other libraries or frameworks.
-`notebooks` directory contains all notebooks that are used across `tutorials`, `use_cases`, and `benchmarks`.
+4. ``/notebooks`` directory contains all notebooks used across `tutorials`, `use_cases`, and `benchmarks`.

 Issue & Label System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We use issues to manage our bugs, features, and discussions.
+We use issues to manage bugs, features, and discussions.
-We carefully designed 13 labels to categorize these issues.
+To organize them, we’ve carefully designed **15** labels.

 .. figure:: ../_static/images/adalflow_issues.png